Last Updated: May 1, 2022

 - The server hosts a platform that end-users can access and see current location and speed, historical path, and other information.

 - All the GPS data is transmitted using the web and shown on the device of end-user using a smartphone app, or desktop application.

 - In case GPS satellite signals are blocked, the GPS tracker can look for cell tower signals to estimate the location.
-Thus, the tracker tracks the device location and roughly calculates the distance between cell phone towers and adjacent towers.
+The tracker estimates the location by calculating the distance between cell phone towers and adjacent towers using triangulation.